 A real explanation has details and examples - chapters of them, but that paragraph is the outline.
 Small encapsulated classes taking advantage of base classes to communicate.
 On to the 5 things in SOLID:

 Old-style programs were centered on the exact format of the data.
-Space was tight - memory sizes were a few hundred kilobytes with reel-to-reel tape as a back-up.
+CPU's were slow and space was tight - memory sizes were a few hundred kilobytes with reel-to-reel tape as a back-up.
 We needed to preplan to cram our data.
 We used tricks like compressed formats, "just knowing" lengths, 1/2-bytes, rounding, and double-using slots as numbers or letters.
-CPU's were slow, so every other part of the program needed to know that formats to be able to pull data in the fastest way.
+Worse, everyone using data needed to know and work with these hyper-optimized formats.
+We weren't stupid.
+We knew what a huge pain that was.
+We knew that having a nice interface would make coding much, much simpler.
+But it wasn't practical.

 I is the "Interface Segregation Principle".
 It says not to make your interfaces too big - you should segregate them into smaller ones.
 But an interface is how you talk to a class, so it's just another way of saying not to make classes too big, which SRP already says.
 This rule is a repeat.
 We could eliminate it and turn solid into SOLD.
-But this term is more fun history:
+But there's more fun history behind this letter:

-"L" is the only one about polymorphism, but about one small part of it.
-Suppose you use a Button class with a placeButton() function.
-Say there are two types of buttons, which are sub-classes.
-A button variable could point to either of them.
-That's a pretty basic set-up.
-Suppose one overrides placeButton() and lets it hang off the edge of the screen, while the other shrinks it to fit.
-Neither way is wrong, but since we could substitute one for the other, they combination is wrong.
-We need them to be consistent.
+"L" is the only one about polymorphism, but only one small part of it.
+It says subclasses need to be consistent.
+For example, suppose a Button class with a placeButton() function has 2 sub-classes.
+If the button would go off the edge of the screen, one class lets it, while the other forces it in bounds.
+Neither way is wrong, but we need them to be consistent since

-The official name is Liskov Substitution Principle.
-Who Liskov is, is more cool history:
+The official name is Liskov Substitution Principle which is more cool history:

 In the 80's software engineering conferences were inventing object oriented programming - trying to figure out how it would work in a real computer language.
 That involves lots of math and proofs and making up new terms.
 A paper from Barbara Liskov described the consistency problem, said the subtypes need to be able to substitute for each other, then had lots of math explaining what that meant.
 Like most things, OOP was invented by dozens of PhD's, over years of meetings.